JD-14/MSU_SP23_EEGR463/chipyardlab.md

 }
 ```

 **Inspect `VecAddModule`** There are 3 main sections: setup, hooking up input/outputs, and a regmap.
 Setup defines the kinds of wire/signals we're working with.
-We hook up input/output signals as necessary: we feed x and y into the accelerator along with a rest signal and the clock; we expect the result of the addition; we also use a ready/valid interface to signify when the accelerator is busy or avaiable to process fruther instructions. `VecAddTopIO` is used only to see whether the accelerator is busy or not.
+We hook up input/output signals as necessary: we feed x and y into the accelerator along with a reset signal and the clock; we expect the result of the addition; we also use a ready/valid interface to signify when the accelerator is busy or avaiable to process fruther instructions. `VecAddTopIO` is used only to see whether the accelerator is busy or not.
 Then we have the regmap:
 ##### TODO: add more detail, expecially about section 1 (regarding DecoupledIO, etc.), maybe some more explaining the IO signals.

 * `RegField.r(2, status)` is used to create a 2-bit, read-only register that captures the current value of the status signal when read.